 We had a big party on a tiny budget at our DIY village hall wedding with one hundred lovely guests.
 Our top priority for the day was to have lots of our friends there and for it to feel relaxed and fun (also most importantly, no chair covers allowed).
 We also wanted the whole day to be at the same venue rather than traveling around, so we went for Ashover Village Hall in the beautiful Derbyshire peak district - a blank canvas venue which gave us a lot of flexibility and freedom.

 We had homemade cocktails, lawn games, an ice-cream cart and a brass band that I organised as a surprise for Jake.
+We also hired a hashtag printer from Something Hired, which gave our guests the opportunity to print their instagram photos from the day in polaroid style instant prints to take home.
+This went down a storm and it was so fun to see all the prints afterwards!
 A few funny things went wrong, like our taxi getting lost and not turning up, meaning that we had to pile into the bridesmaids cars and drive ourselves to the venue arriving very glamorously 20 minutes late.
 But overall we definitely achieved the relaxed and fun vibe that we were going for and it really did feel like a big party.

 Our ceremony was actually one of the things we were most proud of.
 Our venue wasn’t licenced, so we got legally married two weeks before with just two witnesses (my sister-in-law and brother-in-law) in the most low key way possible.
 Our legal “wedding day” actually accidentally turned out to be one of the best days ever, because we were then taken on a surprise picnic and played outside all day with prosecco.